aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/system-requirements/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells for Reporting Services (including the Aspose.Cells.ReportingServices client, add-ins to Microsoft Excel and Aspose.Cells.ReportingServices Server) needs to be installed properly.
+Aspose.Cells for Reporting Services (including the Aspose.Cells.ReportingServices client, add‑ins to Microsoft Excel and Aspose.Cells.ReportingServices Server) needs to be installed properly.
 Moreover, Microsoft SQL Server should be installed prior to installing Aspose.Cells for Reporting Services.

 {{% /alert %}}
 ### **Office System**
 The following Microsoft Excel versions are supported.
-Moreover, you need to install additional patches to overcome some possible issues for Microsoft Office 2000, 2002, XP, or 2003.
+Moreover, you need to install additional patches to overcome possible issues for Microsoft Office 2000, 2002, XP, or 2003.

 - Microsoft Excel 2000
   Install the **lockbackRegKey.msi** to fix a CLR issue on Microsoft Office machines older than Office 2003.
 - Microsoft Excel 2002
   Install **lockbackRegKey.msi** to fix a CLR issue on Microsoft Office machines older than Office 2003.
 - Microsoft Excel 2003
-  Always Update to Office 2003 (KB907417).
-This update corrects a potential problem in which an add-in, a smart tag, or a smart document may not load if it uses the Microsoft .NET Framework 2.0.
+  Always update to Office 2003 (KB907417).
+This update corrects a potential problem in which an add‑in, a smart tag, or a smart document may not load if it uses the Microsoft .NET Framework 2.0.
 - Microsoft Excel 2007
 - Microsoft Excel 2010
 - Microsoft Excel 2013